 Photo by 🇸🇮 Janko Ferlič - @specialdaddy on Unsplash

-When you get pregnant, your life suddenly becomes all about the baby that you are carrying.
+When you fall pregnant, your life suddenly becomes all about the baby that you are carrying.
 You put your baby’s concerns as the top priorities when you do everything.
 And everyone around you will start to talk about and tell you what you need to do to make sure that your baby is happy and healthy.
 However, with all the information you get, some of the advice may conflict with everything you think you know about a healthy pregnancy.

 It can be exhausting to deal with all that on your own, let alone the changes that come with growing another human being within your body.
 That is why embracing self-care is so important while you are pregnant.
 In order to care for your baby, you need to care for yourself as well as you possibly can.
 Remember that and let’s go through our main points for your self-care during this joyous time!